-The fair value of quoted financial assets is determined by reference to bid prices at the close of business on the balance sheet date.
+The fair value of quoted financial assets is determined by reference to bid prices at the close of business on the date of the consolidated statement of financial position.
 Where there is no active market, fair value is determined using valuation techniques.
 These include recent arm's-length market transactions; reference to current market values of other instrument which are substantially the same; discounted cash flow analyses; and pricing models.